cures-hub/cures-condec-jira/doc/features/quality-checking.md

 ![Rationale backlog showing the quality check results for the selected issue](../screenshots/rationale_backlog_quality_check_issue.png)

 *[Rationale backlog] showing the quality check results for the selected issue (=decision problem).
-The issue violates the DoD criterion that at least one alternative need to be documented (this is a configurable criterion, see below).*
+The issue violates the DoD criterion that at least one alternative needs to be documented (this is a configurable criterion, see below).*

 ![Rationale backlog showing the quality check results for the selected issue](../screenshots/rationale_backlog_quality_check_issue_linked_knowledge_fails.png)

 *[Rationale backlog] showing the quality check results for the selected issue.
-The issue fulfills the criteria of the DoD but the linked alternatives violate the DoD.*
+The issue fulfills the criteria of the DoD but the linked alternatives violate the DoD.
+An explanation of the quality problem of the alternatives is shown in the tooltip.
+The DoD criterion that at least one argument needs to be documented for an alternative is a configurable criterion (see below).*

 ![Rationale backlog showing the quality check results for the selected code file](../screenshots/rationale_backlog_quality_check_code.png)